kbtale/kbtale/README.md

   <img src="https://komarev.com/ghpvc/?username=kbtale&color=blue&style=flat-square&label=Views" alt="Profile Views" />
 </div>
 <h3>Hey, I'm Carlos!</h3>
-A developer based in Latin America.
-I build web, desktop and mobile apps, but I'm also really obsessed with automation and connecting systems.
+A developer based in Latin America with +6 years of experience.
+I build web, desktop and (from time to time) mobile apps, but I'm also really obsessed with automation and connecting systems.
 If there's a way to make a workflow more efficient, I'll usually find it.

 I design software, manage servers, and I'm currently finishing my studies in Systems Engineering and Business Admin.
 When I'm not coding, I run a history & science community with over 70k followers.